Maintain IP range tables for popular Internet sites

 $ host -t txt _spf.google.com

-#1 Updated by Dim Hatz almost 8 years ago
+#1 Updated by Dim Hatz over 8 years ago

 A somewhat related recent discussion http://forum.pfsense.org/index.php/topic,38741.0.html

-#2 Updated by Seth Mos almost 8 years ago
+#2 Updated by Seth Mos over 8 years ago

 For this to be useful or "complete" it would need a hybrid approach.
 You can't be sure that the spf record will also give you access to the google search and apps platforms.